-The number one reason for disputes during the succession process is lack of communication.
-Along with misunderstanding of the estate’s assets and liabilities, communication is at the forefront of most succession litigation.
+The No. 1 reason for disputes during the succession process is lack of communication.
+Along with misunderstanding the estate’s assets and liabilities, communication is at the forefront of most succession litigation.

 At Field Law, we understand the common complaints and issues of a succession.
 We work with our executor clients to ensure and supplement communications with the other heirs or legatees.

 When an heir or legatee is having issues with the estate – generally wanting their inheritance now or thinking there should be more assets than there are – they reach a dead end with the executor, so they call our office.

 We work with the parties to resolve the issue and furnish information to explain where the succession is and what our estimated timeline will be.
 Sometimes things are outside of the executor’s control, such as sluggish tax refunds or enforcing the rights of the decedent on a recent homeowner’s insurance claim that is taking time to settle.

 Our job is to avoid costly litigation while protecting our clients and the estate from harm.

 Sometimes the executor and their attorney are stonewalling or are completely incapable of fulfilling their fiduciary duties.
 At Field Law, we know how to step in to prevent further issues by requesting information while asserting the legal rights of our clients to information.